calderonroberto/thingbroker-jquery-plugin/README.md

 ## DEPENDENCIES

-The current plugin depends on the Thing Broker (https://github.com/magic-liam/thingbroker).
-You can run a self version of the broker on your local machine, or use the provided testing version available at http://kimberly.magic.ubc.ca:8080/thingbroker-web.
+The current plugin depends on the Thing Broker (https://github.com/magic-ubc/thingbroker).
+You can run a self version of the broker on your local machine, or use the provided testing version available at http://kimberly.magic.ubc.ca:8080/thingbroker.
 Downloading this project and running the examples will work out of the box, as the testing version of the Thing Broker is the default backend for this plugin.

 ## SECURITY CONCERNS AND SCALABILITY

 This solution is targeted at prototype and small applications.
-In a large application having numerous inter-connected objects across many applications, the number of listening objects becomes unmanageable and insecure.
+In a large application having numerous inter-connected objects across many applications, the number of listening objects might become insecure.
 Please take this into consideration when developing your applications.

 ## DESIGN REQUIREMENTS

 * DOM objects are considered "things" on the web
-* Default callbacks are provided for basic common DOM operations (e.g. append, remove, etc) in JQuery, making object-to-object manipulations transparent.
+* Default callbacks are provided for basic common DOM operations (e.g. append, remove) in JQuery, making object-to-object manipulations transparent.

 ## ARCHITECTURE
 ```